https://hgic.clemson.edu/

 Physical activity means moving your body to use energy.
 Regular physical activity and physical fitness make important contributions to your health, sense of well-being, and maintenance of a healthy body weight.

-For health benefits, the 2005 Dietary Guidelines for Americans recommends that adults get at least 30 minutes of moderate physical activity most days, preferably every day.
-This is above usual activity, unless your job includes lots of vigorous movement.
+For health benefits, the 2020-2025 Dietary Guidelines for Americans recommends that to attain the most health benefits from physical activity, adults need at least 150 to 300 minutes of moderate-intensity aerobic activity, like brisk walking or fast dancing, each week.
+This can be accomplished by having at least 30 minutes of moderate physical activity most days, preferably every day.
+This is above usual activity unless your job includes lots of vigorous movement.
 Moderate physical activity is equal to walking two miles in 30 minutes, which uses about 150 calories a day, or approximately 1,000 calories a week.

 Over 50% of American adults do not get the recommended amount of regular physical activity, and 26% of all adults are not active at all.
 Inactivity is more common among women than men and increases with age.
-In general, people with higher income and education are more active than those with lower income and less education.
+In general, people with higher incomes and education are more active than those with lower incomes and less education.

 Getting Started